MEDELBOU3/gemini-ai-chatbot/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---<p align="center">
-  Made with ❤️ by Your Name
+  Made with ❤️ by MOHAMED EL-BOUANANI
 </p>![Visitors](https://visitor-badge.glitch.me/badge?page_id=MEDELBOU3.gemini-ai-chatbot)```

 This expanded README.md includes: